Seismic Brewing to close taproom in Sebastopol, share space with Golden State Cider

 The move also notably reflects the directions of both brands as Jackson said he wants to grow Healdsburg-based Golden State within California and nationally.
 The brand will produce 35,000 barrels this year and Jackson expects it to grow by 30% next year.

-Jackson noted hard cider’s market segment in other countries, like Canada and Germany, is much larger than the U.S., adding that the product has never rebounded from Prohibition like other alcohol beverages.
+Jackson noted hard cider’s market segment in other countries, like Canada and Germany, is much larger than the U.S., and said the product has never rebounded from Prohibition like other alcohol beverages.

 “I think the United States of America is going to move back in that direction,” he said of hard cider.